taieftech/EdTrain/README.md

 ## ✨ Features
 - 25 fresh MCQs or 8 brand-new CQs (Bangla format)
+- No language barrier, it can translate and understand any language!
 - MCQ auto-grading + CQ examiner-style scoring
 - Works on low-end phones, offline (PWA)
 - OCR (photo/PDF) support